Ensemble Fuzzing with Dynamic Resource Scheduling and Multidimensional Seed Evaluation: Evaluation

-{\bf RQ4 Analysis Procedure.} We implemented another variant of \toolName, namely \toolNameB, using the state-of-the-art fuzzers: AFL++~\cite{aflpp}, HonggFuzz~\cite{hfuzz}, LibFuzzer~\cite{libfuzzer}, Radamsa~\cite{radamsa}, Angora~\cite{angora}, and QSYM~\cite{qsym}.
+{\bf RQ3 Analysis Procedure.} We implemented another variant of \toolName, namely \toolNameB, using the state-of-the-art fuzzers: AFL++ (4.06a)~\cite{aflpp}, HonggFuzz (Version 2.5)~\cite{hfuzz}, LibFuzzer (clang version 15.0.7)~\cite{libfuzzer}, Radamsa (Commit 5c32c29)~\cite{radamsa}, Angora (Version 1.3.0)~\cite{angora}, and QSYM (Commit 153a0b4)~\cite{qsym}.
 AFL++, HonggFuzz, and LibFuzzer are the coverage-guided mutation-based fuzzers adopted by the popular fuzzing service OSS-Fuzz~\cite{OSS-Fuzz} hosted by Google.
 Radamsa is the representative generation-based fuzzer, and Angora and QSYM are representative hybrid fuzzers.
 We let EnFuzz use the same base fuzzers as in RQ1 because its implementation is deeply coupled with base fuzzers, and configured Autofz to use the same six base fuzzers as \toolNameB, denoted as AutoFz$^\beta$.
-Since AFL++ has the same interface as AFL, we directly replaced AFL with AFL++ in Autofz without making any other modifications.
-We ran \toolNameB, \toolNameA, EnFuzz, Autofz$^\beta$, and each base fuzzers on real-world projects, and compared their bug-detecting capabilities.
+We ran \toolNameB, \toolNameA, EnFuzz, Autofz$^\beta$, and each base fuzzer (parallel mode) on real-world projects, and compared their bug-detecting capabilities.
 All other settings are the same as RQ1.